Everest Base Camp Trek Experience

 Day 4: Trek to Tengboche

-On our way to Tengboche, we were able to sight peaks like Mt.
+On our way to Tengboche, we saw peaks like Mt.
 Everest, Mt Amadablam, Mt.
 Tabuche, and Mt.
 Thamserku.
 We passed a beautiful village named Ports.
 It is the same village where Ice Climbing training occurs every year.
 It says that every people in each house can climb high mountains.
 We arrived at Kyangjuma for the tea break.
 Then we continued walking past rhododendron and conifer forest.
 Fortunately, we encountered a Himalayan Tahr (Mountain Goat) grazing on the sloppy rocky hill.

 Likewise, one fellow traveler informed us that Phortse valley has a high population of Tahr, Himalayan Monal, and other species of Pheasant.
 The lucky individual can also encounter Snow Leopard’s pug mark and Himalayan Griffon’s nest.